nidanurgunay/SpikyAI/README.md

 This project was developed for the SpikyAI Frontend Hiring Task.
 Project consists of 2 pages and 2 components in order to achieve the requirements of the task 1 and task 2.
 Responsiveness is  considered and project is fully responsive for mobile, tablet and desktop screens.

 ## Task 1
 Home page is designed for the task 1 and it is the implementation of the card section from [spiky.ai](https://spiky.ai/) homepage.
 This task achieved the requirements of the task 1.
 Page is fully responsible for all devices and creative css animation is added.
+Hence card data is retrieved from a json file, it is possible to create various number of card with distinct işons and content.

 ## Task 2
 Chart page and chart component are developed for the task 2.
 Chart component consists of 1 timeline chart and 1 pie chart.
 Timeline chart is implemented by using react-timeseries-charts and pie chart is by using react-chartjs-2 frameworks.
 Chart component is dynamic and can be used with different names, labels and data.
 Data folder consists of 3 json file for the charts of energy, positivity, and objectivity level of the teacher.